 Every year articles circulate on the topic of ‘the year’s most overused buzzwords’, cautioning us on the most widely used keywords in resumes and LinkedIn profiles.
 Yet not all buzzwords are bad.

 Think about it – most buzzwords are born from employer’s requirements and subsequent job postings.
-If a company is seeking someone who is “effective, driven, or innovative” and you avoid these words in your career communications (resume and cover letter) you risk the chance of your application being completely overlooked.
+If a company is seeking someone who is “innovative, driven, team player, or adaptable” and you avoid these words in your career communications (resume and cover letter) you risk the chance of your application being completely overlooked.

 Despite the urge to market yourself uniquely, keep in mind that the majority of major organizations use Applicant Tracking Systems (ATS) to scan submitted applications.

-When you upload your resume to a company’s website there is a very good chance that your resume is being scanned by ATS for select keywords and key phrases.
-Although you will never know exactly what each ATS is programmed to search for, a good guess would be the keywords and key phrases from the job posting you are targeting (learn more about keywords in this post’s recording).
+When you upload your resume to a company’s website there is a very good chance that your resume is being scanned by ATS for select words, skills, keywords, and key phrases.
+Although you will never know exactly what each ATS is programmed to search for, a good guess would be the words and key phrases located in the job posting you are targeting (learn more about keywords in this post’s recording).

-Without the proper application of keywords in your resume it could be screened out – just like that.
+Without the proper application of keywords and skills in your resume it could be screened out – just like that.

 Similarly, recruiters conduct keyword searches on LinkedIn to locate best-matched professionals.
 If a recruiter is seeking a professional that is “creative, strategic, and dynamic” they don’t care if these words are deemed overused, so long as job seekers can support them.